nitefood/asn/README.md

 ## Shodan scanning (Recon Mode)

-The tool can query Shodan's InternetDB API to look up informations regarding any type of targets.
+The tool can query Shodan's InternetDB API to look up informations regarding any type of targets when launched with the `-s` command line switch.
 Currently supported targets are:

 - **IP addresses**
 - **CIDR blocks** *(will scan all of the IPs in the range)*